Maartyl/maaj-script/README.md

 ## Overview

 Maaj Script is a functional, dynamic scripting language with Lisp syntax.
-Prefers immutability, and, as is now, does not allow mutable local variables.
-It supports tail recursion, macro expansion, lazy lists, module importing
+Prefers immutability and, as is now, does not allow mutable local variables.
+It supports tail recursion, macro expansion, lazy lists, module importing...
+Is easy to use from Java.
+Jar with all dependencies (mainly Clojure data structures) is "only" ~400 KiB.

 There are many constructs familiar to people who used lisp, especially Clojure, like: